Think your baby might be about to cut his first tooth?

 This symptom is generally harmless, but keep an eye out to monitor for other signs of illness, just in case, and check with your health care provider if you are unsure.

-Unsurprisingly, erupting teeth can irritate the gums.
-You might notice your baby’s gums look red and swollen.
+Unsurprisingly, erupting teeth can irritate the gums and this can be the main cause of your baby’s discomfort.
+You might notice your baby’s tender gums look red and swollen.
 If you look carefully, you might be able to see a little ulcer on the gum where the tooth is about to appear.

-Teething babies often find chewing and biting helps relieve the discomfort of sore gums.
+Teething babies often find chewing and biting help relieve the discomfort of sore gums.

 During teething bouts, your baby will probably chew with extra enthusiasm on any toys and objects within reach.